 Dog-Proofing Your Home

-Getting a dog whether it be a puppy or a rescue, is a great experience; however, just like with children you need to make sure home is a safe environment is essential.
+Getting a dog, whether a puppy or a rescue, is a great experience; however, just like with children, you need to make sure that the home is a safe environment.
 Many everyday items—things we barely think twice about—can be dangerous or even deadly to dogs if ingested.
-Accidental poisoning is one of the…
+Accidental poisoning is one of the most common…

 Hidden Dangers on Dog Walks: